johnmatula/career-day/README.md

 Visit [careerday.johnmatu.la](https://careerday.johnmatu.la) for a hosted example of the finished product.

 ## Format of the presentation
-One of my goals is to show how easy it is to start playing around with HTML and CSS.
-To do so, I start with a mostly finished site but have some gaps that I want to fill with the last remaining content.
-The stylesheet applied to the page is pretty minimal so that I can be earnest when I say that a website is mostly just this.
+I rely on the website as my presentation.
+One of my goals is to show how easy it is to start playing around with HTML and CSS, so my site is mostly finished with some gaps to fill.

-I only have 30 minutes for this presentation, and with all the actual content I need to cover, the amount of HTML and CSS covered is really minimal.
-(It reminds me of the pace of a cooking show but around frontend technologies. 😅)
+Since I only have 30 minutes for this presentation plus questions, I have to be restrained in how much content and code I cover.
+The HTML and CSS covered is very basic stuff—hopefully with enough covered to entice people to learn more.
+(It feels kind of like the Frontend Cooking Show. 😅)

 Just like the presentation, then, there are two directories in this project: an `unfinished` one for the site that I start out with, and a `finished` one for what I end up with.
 The `finished` one includes extra comments to call out any spots where I had to compromise a bit (so that I wasn’t jumping around files so much).